seahax/devcontainer/PREREQUISITES.md

    - Restart the computer if you change this option.
 2. Ensure your SSH identities are added to (loaded in) the SSH agent before using SSH in the dev container.
 Run `ssh-add` (or `ssh-add --apple-use-keychain` on macOS).
    - You will need to do this once each time you log back into your computer.
-   - On macOS, you can use `ssh-add --apple-load-keychain` to reload the identities from the Apple keychain without needing to enter the passphrase again.
+   - **macOS:** Use `ssh-add --apple-load-keychain` to reload the identities from the Apple keychain without needing to enter the passphrase again.
 Running it in your `.zprofile` is enough to load them automatically before VSCode starts.

 If you added your public key to Github for SSH auth, then you can test your credentials by running `ssh -T git@github.com`.
 If it works on the host, but not in the dev container, then SSH agent forwarding is not working correctly.
 The `ssh-add -L` command should also list the same identities when run on the host and in the dev container.